Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

 If you then connect the Brick to the PC over USB, you should see a tab named "Current12" in the Brick Viewer after you pressed "connect".
-Now
 If everything went as expected you can now see the exact current in ampere and a graph that shows the current over time.

 .. image:: /Images/Bricks/Servo_Brick/servo_brick_test.jpg
    :scale: 100 %
-   :alt: Current 12 Bricklet view in Brick Viewer
+   :alt: Current12 Bricklet view in Brick Viewer
    :align: center
    :target: ../../_images/Bricklets/ambient_light_with_master_big.jpg